amogh2004/BasicML/README.md

 #### Shortest Way
 Find the shortest way for a taxi, from an existing point to pickup point and from pickup point to drop point using Q-Learning.

+#### Top Pages
+Cleaning web access log to figure out most viewed pages on a website from it.